Navigation: Program use > Program options > Service mode on Windows 2000+ >

-Note 1: you must be logged in as an administrator in order to change the configuration or control the service in any way (start, stop, pause, continue).
+Note 1: you must be logged in as an administrator to change the configuration or control the service in any way (start, stop, pause, continue).

 Note 2: On Windows Vista and later you should start the program with elevated administrator privileges.

-If you want to use the program as a service application, then, please, go to the "Options -> Program options -> Windows service" tab (fig. 6.4.1), then enable the "Use program as a service" check box.
-Later, please, specify the startup type of the service.
-There can be following variants:
+If you want to use the program as a service application, then, please, go to the "Options -> Program options -> Windows service" tab (fig. 6.4.1), then enable the "Use program as a service" checkbox.
+Later, please, specify the start-up type of the service.
+There are the following variants: